AdamGustavsson/dataLayerMCP/README.md

 # dataLayer MCP – MVP

-This repository contains an MVP implementation that lets a Large Language Model (LLM) retrieve `window.dataLayer` from a user-selected browser tab using the Model Context Protocol (MCP).
+This repository contains an MVP implementation that lets a Large Language Model (LLM) retrieve `window.dataLayer` and monitor GA4 hits from a user-selected browser tab using the Model Context Protocol (MCP).

 Components
 -----------

-1. **MCP Server (Node + TypeScript)** – local process exposing a single MCP tool `getDataLayer()`.
+1. **MCP Server (Node + TypeScript)** – local process exposing three MCP tools:
+   - `getDataLayer()` – captures the current contents of `window.dataLayer`
+   - `getGa4Hits()` – returns all GA4 tracking events recorded from the current page (includes both direct Google Analytics requests and server-side tracking)
+   - `getMetaPixelHits()` – returns all Meta Pixel (Facebook Pixel) tracking events recorded from the current page (includes both direct Facebook requests and server-side tracking)

    Communicates with the Chrome extension via WebSocket (`ws://localhost:57321`).

-2. **Chrome Extension (Manifest V3)** – lets the user attach/detach a tab and, on request, reads that tab's `window.dataLayer` and returns it to the server.
+2. **Chrome Extension (Manifest V3)** – lets the user attach/detach a tab and provides:
+   - Access to the tab's `window.dataLayer`
+   - Automatic monitoring and recording of GA4 network requests
+   - Fresh recording per page navigation

 Quick start
 -----------